Blacksmiths have traditionally used collars

 A suitable length of metal is heated in the forge,

-then wrapped around the pieces being joined.
+then wrapped around the pieces to be joined.
 As the collar cools

 it shrinks, which causes it to strongly grip the pieces together.